boltops-tools/lono-docs/_docs/intro/project-structure.md

 config/blueprints/demo/configsets | Where configsets are configured.
 You can selectively add configsets to templates.
 [Configsets Docs]({% link _docs/configsets.md %}) config/blueprints/demo/params | Where CloudFormation run-time parameters can be defined.
 [Parameters]({% link _docs/config/params.md %}) are defined with env-like files. config/blueprints/demo/vars | Where Lono variables can be defined.
 [Variables]({% link _docs/config/variables.md %}) can be used to compile down different templates.
-This is useful when run-time parameters do not suffice. output/demo/params | Where the generated CloudFormation parameters files get written to. output/demo/templates | Where the generated CloudFormation templates get written to.
+This is useful when run-time parameters do not suffice. output/demo/params.json | Where the compiled CloudFormation parameters file get written to. output/demo/template.yml | Where the compiled CloudFormation template get written to.

 That's the basic lono project structure.